1. What’s your story? Where are you from?

 14. What are your hobbies?

-Since I was 5 years old I’m member of a scouting group from the village were I grew up.
+Since I was 5 years old I’m a member of a scouting group from the village where I grew up.
 I was a scouts leader for small and older children.
-I recently stopped as a leader but I’m stil a member and involved with the group.
+I recently stopped as a leader but I’m still a member and involved with the group.

 15. If you weren’t an artist, what would you be?

 I have a diploma for art therapist.
-So I’ll will be an art therapist when I have to let go illustration as a profession.
+So I’ll be an art therapist when I have to let go of illustration as a profession.